yu-pei/parsec-wiki/Profiling PaRSEC-based applications.md

 In case you are on a system with accelerators and you need to be able to extract profiling information from the execution of tasks on these accelerators you have to hand edit the src/gpu_data.c file and add the information you want to profile to the ```parsec_cuda_trackable_events``` variable.
 Here is a quick description of the available values:

-* PARSEC_PROFILE_CUDA_TRACK_EXEC show the task submission and retrieval time.
+* PARSEC_PROFILE_CUDA_TRACK_EXEC shows the task submission and retrieval time.
 This does not include the time required to move the data to and from the accelerator.

-* PARSEC_PROFILE_CUDA_TRACK_DATA_IN track the movement of data from the main memory to the accelerator memory.
+* PARSEC_PROFILE_CUDA_TRACK_DATA_IN tracks the movement of data from the main memory to the accelerator memory.
 This operation can be skipped if the data is already available on the accelerator memory due to a previous operation.

-* PARSEC_PROFILE_CUDA_TRACK_DATA_OUT track the data movement from the accelerator memory back to the main memory after the completion of a task.
+* PARSEC_PROFILE_CUDA_TRACK_DATA_OUT tracks the data movement from the accelerator memory back to the main memory after the completion of a task.
 This operation can be delayed until the data is needed by a task that will execute on the CPU.

-* PARSEC_PROFILE_CUDA_TRACK_OWN show the threads that own the accelerator, in the sense that it will manage the tasks submission and data movements.
+* PARSEC_PROFILE_CUDA_TRACK_OWN shows the threads that own the accelerator, in the sense that it will manage the tasks submission and data movements.

 To generate the profiling trace output, python or cython is not a requirement (we can generate the binary trace data).
 But in order to convert that into HDF5 format data, your PaRSEC build environment should have Python3 loaded, and Cython loaded as well (on Saturn we can module load Python and py-cython).
 During CMake, make sure that your Python and Cython have been detected.